Send files between two computers over the internet

 The direct approach: no cloud in the middle

 Relayium runs entirely in the browser at relayium.com.
-There is nothing to install on either computer, and no third-party storage sits between you and the recipient: when a direct connection is possible, the file goes from one browser to the other and is never written to a server.
+There is nothing to install on either computer, and no third-party storage sits between you and the recipient: the file streams from one browser to the other and is never written to a server — not even when the two networks require the stream to pass through a relay, which forwards the bytes without keeping a copy or holding a key.

 That matters for two reasons: speed (you are not bottlenecked by someone else's upload/download quota) and privacy (no copy of your file sits on a company's servers waiting to be requested, breached, or forgotten about).